-The DBMS\SCHEDULER table generally contains a large amount of time zone data.
-In case the data in this table is not needed, then delete it using the following command before you run the upgrade steps.
-Stop the main jobs before running this command as it may not delete all the data from the DBMS\SCHEDULER table, if some of the main jobs in a chain of jobs are still running.
+The DBMS_SCHEDULER log tables contain a large amount of time zone data.
+If this data is not needed, then delete it using the following command before you run the upgrade steps.
+Stop the main jobs before running this command as it may not delete all of the data from the DBMS_SCHEDULER log tables, if some of the main jobs in a chain of jobs are still running.

 '''

-exec dbms_scheduler.purge log;
+exec dbms scheduler.purge log;

 '''

-The other tables that may contain a large amount of time zone data are the SYS.WRI\$\OPTSTAT\HISTGRM\HISTORY and SYS.WRI\$\OPTSTAT\HISTHEAD\HISTORY tables.
+The other tables that may contain a large amount of time zone data are the SYS.WRI\$OPTSTAT_HISTGRM_HISTORY and SYS.WRI\$OPTSTAT_HISTHEAD_HISTORY tables.
 In case you do not need this data, then you may delete it using the following commands: